Switching a blue/green deployment

 Allows write operations on the primary DB instance in the new production environment.

-After switchover, the previous production primary DB instance only allows read operations until it is rebooted.
+After switchover, the previous production primary DB instance only allows read operations until you set the

 If the switchover starts and then stops before finishing for any reason, then any changes are rolled back, and no changes are made to either environment.